Behold, the mystery of the flipping scar, eyepatch, light source and hand wraps.

 - Valentine is a little more on the weird side in comparison, as she has an eyepatch, making her issue similar to Sagat mentioned above.
 In addition, the handle of her saw somehow magically flips sides while still stored inside her fanny pack.

 - Squigly is the most absurd example in the game.
 Not only is she also missing an eye that she covers with Peek-a-Bangs, she also has an arm that's completely decayed to the bone, and has her parasite Leviathan come out of one of her two Girlish Pigtails, and all of the above flips sides sides depending on where she's facing.
 Ironically, some concept art had her averting this trope, with everything on one side, hinting that she might have been created for the sole reason of averting this trope...and yet it's played straight anyway.

 - This is partially explained - during Squigly's "turning around" animation, Leviathan withdraws into her head and pops out on the opposite side.
-There's no such justification for her skeleton arm, though.
+There's no such justification for her skeleton arm and the remaining pigtail (the one that didn't fall off), though.

 - Played straight in Guilty Gear Xrd despite the fact that the game uses 3D polygons instead of sprites.
 When characters change sides, their entire model flips.

 - Live action version of sorts: In the third Harry Potter film, there's a visual gag in which the camera flies "through" a mirror and "into" the scene being reflected.
 This causes the scene to become a mirror image with Harry's scar on the wrong side of his forehead.